fatchan/jschan/README.md

  - [myumyu/globalafk](https://gitgud.io/myumyu/globalafk/) - "A simple python script that sends ugly notifications when something happens on a jschan imageboard that you moderate."
  - [ussaohelcim/ptchina-playlist](https://github.com/ussaohelcim/ptchina-playlist) - A bookmarklet script that will take all mp3, mp4 and webm files from a thread and download them as an m3u playlist that you can play in an external media player.
  - [ussaohelcim/jschan-api-sdk](https://github.com/ussaohelcim/jschan-api-sdk) - JavaScript/TypeScript SDK for jschan.
- - [ussaohelcim/jschan-api-types](https://github.com/ussaohelcim/jschan-api-types) - TypeScript typings for the above SDK.
+ - [ussaohelcim/jschan-api-types](https://github.com/ussaohelcim/jschan-api-types) - TypeScript typings for jschan API.

 ## For generous people